dgiese/dustcloud/README.md

 Welcome to our repository for hacking and rooting of the Xiaomi Smart Home Devices.
 We provide you methods how to root your device without opening it or breaking the warranty seal (on your own risk).

-We moved the documentation of the devices (photos, datasheets, uart logs, etc) to a new repo [dustcloud-documentation](https://github.com/dgiese/dustcloud-documentation)
+The documentation of the devices (photos, datasheets, uart logs, etc) was moved to a new repo [dustcloud-documentation](https://github.com/dgiese/dustcloud-documentation)

 Please take a look at the Dustcloud Wiki, which also contains instructions on how to root and flash your device: (https://github.com/dgiese/dustcloud/wiki)

 # Talks

-Recording of our talk at 34C3 (2017): https://media.ccc.de/v/34c3-9147-unleash_your_smart-home_devices_vacuum_cleaning_robot_hacking

-You can find a more detailed version of our 34c3 presentation with more details [here](https://github.com/dgiese/dustcloud/raw/master/presentations/34c3-2017/34c3_Staubi-current_split_animation.pdf).
+[latest, Aug 2018] I have given two talks at DEFCON26 (101-track and IoT-Village):
+"Having fun with IoT: Reverse Engineering and Hacking of Xiaomi IoT Devices": [DEFCON26 101-track Slides](https://dgiese.scripts.mit.edu/talks/DEFCON26/DEFCON26-Having_fun_with_IoT-Xiaomi.pdf)
+"How-to modify ARM Cortex-M based firmware: A step-by-step approach for Xiaomi devices": [DEFCON26 IoT Village Slides](https://dgiese.scripts.mit.edu/talks/DEFCON26-IoT-Village/DEFCON26-IoT-Village_How_to_Modify_Cortex_M_Firmware-Xiaomi.pdf)

+[Jul 2018] I was on tour in Taiwan@HITCON14 Community: [HITCON14 CMT slides](https://dgiese.scripts.mit.edu/talks/HITCON14CMT/hitcon14-iot-reveng-101-xiaomi.pdf)
-We had a talk at Recon BRX 2018, the recording should be published in the next few months: (https://recon.cx/2018/brussels/)

-The Recon presentation can be found [here](https://github.com/dgiese/dustcloud/raw/master/presentations/Recon-BRX2018/recon_brx_2018-final-split.pdf)
+[Feb 2018] We had a talk at [Recon BRX 2018](https://recon.cx/2018/brussels/).
+The presentation can be found [here](https://dgiese.scripts.mit.edu/talks/Recon-BRX2018/recon_brx_2018-final-split.pdf)
+[Dec 2017] Our talk at 34C3: [Recording hosted at media.ccc.de]( https://media.ccc.de/v/34c3-9147-unleash_your_smart-home_devices_vacuum_cleaning_robot_hacking), [updated PDF](https://dgiese.scripts.mit.edu/talks/34c3-2017/34c3_Staubi-current_split_animation.pdf).

 # Recommended resources / links